-10.7.2 Once the Referee has indicated to the Athlete which Side is to play, Athletes from that Side are free to enter the playing area or any empty throwing box (ref 15.6.1).
+10.7.2 Once the Referee has indicated to the Athlete which Side is to play, Athletes from that Side position themselves in their throwing box and are free to enter the playing area or any empty throwing box (ref 15.6.1).
 Athletes are allowed to orient the ramp from their own or any empty throwing box.
 Athletes and SAs/ROs should not go into opponents' throwing boxes while preparing their next shot or to orient a ramp.
-SA/RO may NOT enter the playing area during the End.
+SA/RO should NOT enter the playing area either, during the End, while preparing their shot.

-10.7.3 Athletes may go behind their throwing boxes to line up their shots or to talk to their teammates.
+10.7.3 Athletes may go, or stay behind their throwing boxes to line up their shots.
 At least one front wheel must remain inside the Athlete's own throwing box during this time.
+When allowed to communicate, athletes must be directly behind or in their own throwing box.
+Teammates may communicate with each other as they are coming into the throwing box, but may not meet together behind the throwing boxes.
 The path behind the boxes may be used by BC3 Athletes to enter the playing area.
 If they wish to enter the playing area for Pair BC3 they must do so without passing behind their own teammate.